Other Technologies

 Frequently asked questions

-For a qualified installer, Polypipe underfloor heating systems are simple to fit.
+For a qualified installer, Polypipe systems are simple to fit.
 Additionally, underfloor heating can be planned into a new renovation, new build or a single project.

 Yes, and our range incorporates a wide variety of control products: including single zone control, allowing upstairs and downstairs to be controlled separately and individual room control, allowing you complete freedom over the temperature in each room.